-LPG will be supplied through gas agencies.
+LPG will be supplied through various recognized gas agencies.
 Mapping exercise is conducting to identify the agencies nearby the schools by the ZP.
 After route mapping schools will be tagged to nearby gas agencies.
 Indent for supply of gas will be taken from the schools last week of every month and the same will be submitted to concerned agencies.
-Agencies will supply the LPG cylinders within the 2^{nd} week of every month.
+Agencies will supply the LPG cylinders within the 2nd week of every month at the door step.